Success in Direct Sales – Part 5

 One of the “selling points” about direct sales it that it involved face to face or at least voice to voice contact with your customers.
 Yes, a lot can be done via email and the internet but honestly, everyone is being bombarded with email, web pages and information that is typed.
 Set yourself apart as someone special by using the phone along with some fun handwritten notes to help build trust with your client base and have them loyal to you for life.

 Want to make it easy?
 Combine a handwritten note with phone calling to take the pressure of the fear factor.
 How?
-Simply send a postcard or greeting card first and in your handwritten note tell you customer that you’ll be calling next week just to follow up and say hi!
-That commits you to it and let’s her know ahead of time that you are not calling to pressure her.
+Simply send a postcard or greeting card first and in your handwritten note telling your customer that you’ll be calling next week just to follow up and say hi!
+That commits you to it and lets her know ahead of time that you are not calling to pressure her.
 Keep it light – you are building trust – and if you work with your clientele this way consistently you’ll make the sales very naturally.
-Use the Sandy or 3×5 system along with phone calling and you’ve got a fabulous follow up machine that will help you manage your business easily.
+Use the Sandy or 3×5 system along with phone calling and you’ve got a fabulous follow-up machine that will help you manage your business easily.

 Let the conversation flow naturally from there.
 If you’ve taken good notes on your customers you can ask about her family and other things too.
 Feel free to let her know about anything else business wise or something like “I know you mentioned you might be interested in having a party before the holidays.
 Should we try to set a date now or shall I call you next month when it’s a little closer?”